rustls/rustls-ffi/README.md

 the function returns success.
 There are no partial successes or partial failures.
 Callers must check the return value before relying on the values pointed to by output arguments.

+## Callbacks and Userdata

+Rustls supports various types of user customization via callbacks.
+All callbacks take a `void *userdata` parameter as their first parameter.
+Unless otherwise specified, this will receive a value that was associated with a rustls_connection via `rustls_connection_set_userdata`.
+If no such value was set, they will receive NULL.
+The read and write callbacks are a particular exception to this rule - they receive a userdata value passed through from the current call to rustls_connection_{read,write}_tls.

 ## NULL